Proposed Action

 • Demolish Mooring A

-a map showing large multi-mission dry dock at dry dock 3
+a map showing large multi-mission dry dock at mooring A

-In the EIS, the Navy will analyze the potential impacts the Proposed Action and alternatives may have on the environmental resource areas listed below.
-During the public scoping period, the public can suggest additional resources and alternatives for consideration.
+The U.S. Navy analyzed the potential impacts to the Proposed Action and alternatives on the environmental resource areas listed below.

 • Air Quality